Belgium: Police swoop in on organized crime in drugs sting | DW | 09.03.2021

-Prosecutors say a police operation of unprecedented scale has been taking place across the country.
+Prosecutors have said a police operation of unprecedented scale has been taking place across the country.
 Some 200 searches took place with the main focus on a major cocaine smuggling hub.

 Police in Belgium launched a huge operation against drug traffickers on Tuesday morning, in an operation targeted at cocaine smuggling groups.